Quessian-Phaedrus-Sternabite/Obsidian-Law/TN Code § 39-17-417 (2021) - Drugs - Criminal Offenses and Penalties..md

 2. Schedule IV Controlled - Class D felony, 50K
 f.
 Violating (a) with Schedule V Controlled Substance is a Class E felony, 5K fine.
 g.
-1. Violating (a) with with a Schedule VI Controlled substance that
+1. Violating (a) with with a Schedule VI Controlled substance that is marijuana or TCH is Class E and 5K fine.
+2. Violating (a) with with a Schedule VI Controlled substance that is from 10-70 pounds of marijuana or TCH is Class D and 50K fin